ocp-power-automation/ocp4-upi-powervm/docs/quickstart.md

  * `pull_secret_file` : (Optional) Location of the OCP pull-secret file to be used.
 Default path is 'data/pull-secret.txt'.
  * `dns_forwarders` : (Optional) External DNS servers to forward DNS queries that cannot resolve locally.
 Eg: `"8.8.8.8; 9.9.9.9"`.
  * `mount_etcd_ramdisk` : (Optional) Flag for mounting etcd directory in the ramdisk.
 Note that the data will not be persistent.
+ * `rhcos_kernel_options` : (Optional) List of [kernel arguments](https://docs.openshift.com/container-platform/4.4/nodes/nodes/nodes-nodes-working.html#nodes-nodes-kernel-arguments_nodes-nodes-working) for the cluster nodes eg: ["slub_max_order=0","loglevel=7"].
+Note that this will be applied after the cluster is installed, hence wait till all the nodes are in `Ready` status before you start using the cluster.
+Check nodes status using the command `oc get nodes`.
+ * `proxy` : (Optional) Map of below parameters for using a proxy server to setup OCP on a private network.
+    * `server` : Proxy server hostname or IP.
+    * `port` : Proxy port to use (default is 3128).
+    * `user` : Proxy server user for authentication.
+    * `password` : Proxy server password for authentication.

 ### Setup Storage Variables